 The small laundry area off the kitchen is also in the Fire Bagua.
 I did take some care in this area as well by using a wood element shape of rectangle for trash and recycling bins.
 I continued to feed the fire element with an unfinished wood laundry table, creamy yellow wall and a purple marmoleum floor to add more energy.

 The bathroom is in the Creativity/Children Bagua which is represented by the metal element.
 It is heavily inspired by the art deco movement, with black and white as the theme softened by a wall of baby blue.
 Penny tiles on the heated floor and an octopus theme plays off the black and white theme.
 For the Creativity Bagua, white and grey are the best colors with free flowing and rounded shapes.
 The bathroom has a lot of rounded items such as the toilet, shower head and sinks.
 The free flowing items include the venetian inspired mirrors and the free standing bathtub.
-The octopus theme also incorporates the free flowing nature of the Creativity Bagua, with an octopus decal giving the feeling an octopus is coming out of the bathroom, octopus towel hooks, hand towel as well as toilet paper holder.
+The octopus theme also incorporates the free flowing nature of the Creativity Bagua, with an octopus decal giving the feeling an octopus is coming out of the bathtub, octopus towel hooks, hand towel as well as toilet paper holder.
 Water in itself is free flowing, something that is inherent in a bathroom!
 The metal element is strongly represented in the antique revival chrome fixtures on the shower and bath.
 In addition, the hardware on the vanity, the towel holder and the octopus trimmings are all metal.
 The main color of the bathroom is white which is the recommended color, but lending some common sense to the design there is also black for a sharp clean feel as well as one wall in blue to soften the look a bit.
 The Creativity/Children bagua is one to focus on if you are trying to have children.

 The living room is a long room which occupies three baguas; career, knowledge/spiritual growth and health.
 The main focal point is the fireplace, which is immovable.
 The fireplace wall occupies the Career Bagua.
 This bagua is represented by the water element which lends itself to the colors blue and black and a free flowing shape profile.
 I considered the logistics of the area, that this bagua would have to be where the TV was placed and it already has a fireplace in it.
 That’s a lot of fire in this area which is strengthened by water!
 The wall was painted bright blue and the fireplace was tiled in black.
 Blue and black are water colors which serve to temper the fire element.
 The two windows which sandwich the TV have beveled glass which is vertical and represents free flowing water.
 Because the blue and black were so dark, common sense told us to add in white built ins.
 A barn door on a track added more free flowing elements as well as a great utility in that it covers the television or the windows alternately.